 Two Ways Into Google: Organic and Paid Search

 There are two primary methods for obtaining visibility for your company in Google and other search engines.
 SEO and PPC.
-One involves natural/organic search results and the other paying for clicks from advertisements that are displayed within search results.
+One involves natural/organic search results and the other paying for clicks (or impressions) from advertisements that are displayed within search results.

 SEO - Search Engine Optimization